;

 A young woman gets cereal for her family at the SERVE pantry in Stafford.

-“We are an ‘open pantry’ which means our guests shop for themselves,” Chaney said.
+“We are an ‘open pantry’ which means our guests shop for themselves,” Cheney said.
 “We are also a healthy pantry which means we have a walk-up/help-yourself produce market every day.
 We are the only food pantry in this service area that is 100% committed to being a healthy pantry, to tackle the social determinants of health, associated with poor eating due to low or no access to healthy food.”

 Outside, a produce table with vegetables and fruits is available to anyone with no limits.
 On a recent Tuesday, there were cherry tomatoes, sweet potatoes, collard greens and mushrooms.